 - Hotel Jardines de Uyuni – double rooms with private bathrooms and breakfast included.

 Where to Eat

 Many of the more touristy restaurants are located in the center of Uyuni around Av.
 Arce.
 There are plenty of pizza joints and restaurant/bars serving appetizers, sandwiches, pasta dishes, and more.
 We found these places to be way overpriced with average food.
-Most eateries will have a menu displayed or would not mind showing you one, so don’t be afraid to explore before making a decision.
+Most eateries will have a menu displayed or would not mind showing you one so you can explore before making a decision.

 Some of the more popular and quality joints include Breakfast Noni’s for a simple breakfast and good WiFi, V8 Pub Rock Restaurant for pub food and drinks, and Tika for a variety of Latin American foods.
 There are a few no-name local joints that you can walk into that serve basic Bolivian meals for great deals.
 For snacks and breakfast, there are markets that sell fruits, pastries, and breads for very cheap.

-Whether you eat in a “touristy” restaurant, a local spot, or from a market/street vendor, it is always important to use your best judgement in order to avoid food poisoning.
+Whether you eat in a “touristy” restaurant, a local spot, or from a market/street vendor, use your best judgement in order to avoid food poisoning.
 Uyuni is somewhat in the middle of nowhere, and it can be hard to get supplies here.
 We were warned that some restaurants will serve food that has been stored for excessive periods of time.

 Endless tour operators can be seen when walking the dusty streets of Uyuni.
-It’s kind of overwhelming actually.
 Like most businesses dedicated to tourism in Uyuni, many operators are located around Av.
 Arce.
 Our strongest recommendation is to research a bit beforehand, then go out early/get to Uyuni early to walk from place to place to find the best tour operator for you if you haven’t booked one online in advance.
-Outside of this Uyuni city guide, you can find more detailed information on finding a Salar de Uyuni tour here.
+Outside of this Uyuni city guide, we have more detailed information on finding a Salar de Uyuni tour here.